Local-First Software

 I read an interesting article on local-first software.
 I think it perfectly summarizes the issue with cloud software and the need for more offline-friendly software.

-Especially mentioning Git, I think it is great, as it is a prime example of successful offline-friendly collaboration.
-Github of course ruins it slightly, by having PRs be done online.
+I am happy the authors mentioned Git, as it is a prime example of successful offline-friendly collaboration.
+Github of course ruins it slightly by having PRs be done online.

-I was a bit sad it did not mention the dvcs fossil though, which contains chat and forums built-in that auto-sync when you go online.
+I was a bit sad, though, that the article did not mention the dvcs fossil, which contains chat and forums built-in that auto-sync when you go online.
 It is also extremely easy to self-host.

 In conversations about local-first, I often find email and/or activitypub to be underrated as well.
 Email is offline friendly, I have it synced offline.
 I also think you could extend it to have apps on top of it, like a todo list app.
 Activitypub could be used to push the envelope even further, as it is a system to stream activities.
 You could have those activities be signed locally and sent when you go online.